burlachenkok/burlachenkok.github.io/_posts/2020-9-25-Information-about-old-website.md

 I used my old homepage from 2011 to 2020 [https://sites.google.com/site/burlachenkok/](https://sites.google.com/site/burlachenkok/).

-My old webpage contains 151 random notes on various subjects during my career as a Computer Science guy with an Applied Science mentality.
+My old webpage contains 151 random notes on various subjects during my career as a Computer Science Software/Senior/Team Leader/Principal Engineer.
+I always had a mentality for learning and teaching and trying and being critical of myself irrespectively of my job title.

 Below are some topics in which subject I have created public personal notes: